Here are some highlights of the work we've done to enhance the Kent student experience to help you achieve your career potential.

 Study Plus gives you the opportunity to take additional courses alongside your main programme and allows you to build transferable skills.
 While these courses are non-credit bearing, they give you excellent opportunities to get the most out of your time at the University of Kent.
 If your attendance on a Study Plus course is good, it is recorded on your Higher Education Achievement Report to show to employers and you earn Employability Points.

-Employability Festival 2016-17, a University-wide month-long series of events showcasing the ways in which you can get experience and gain skills while studying, attracted over 10,700 students and 200 graduate recruiters to 147 events.
+Employability Festival is a University-wide month-long series of events showcasing the ways in which you can get experience and gain skills whilst studying.
+The 2018 Careers Fair attracted over 120 exhibitors and 78% of students described themselves as more confident about the graduate opportunities available to them as a direct result of attending the University Career Fair.

 The latest statistics from the UK's Erasmus+ National Agency show Kent to be fourth in the UK in terms of numbers on Erasmus study placements.